braboj/tutorial-git/02-Concepts/14-reusing.md

 > **Git subtrees** is more fit to a ***system-based development*** where the
 > user wants to have a full copy all files and their history and the
-> subtree will be updated frequently either by the maintainer or by the
+> subtree will be changed frequently either by the maintainer or by the
 > user himself.

 -------------------------------------------------------------------------------